Flamingo FAQ's & Answers

 You will be allowed to reschedule this lesson at no cost if we receive the required notice.

-If you do not reschedule the lesson during the same calendar year as your initial purchase, you will be refunded for the cost of the lesson minus our $25 administration fee.
+If you do not reschedule the lesson during the same calendar year as your initial purchase, the lesson will remain on your account for a future summer.
+At this time, we do not provide refunds for unused lessons.

 Preschool swim levels are for children ages 4 months – 6 years old.
 There are eight Preschool levels and children will progress through these levels based on their age and swimming ability.